-In connection with the Quarterly Report of Duolingo, Inc. (the "Company") on Form 10-Q for the quarter ended March 31, 2023 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Luis von Ahn, President and Chief Executive Officer of the Company, and Matthew Skaruppa, Chief Financial Officer of the Company, each hereby certifies, pursuant to 18 U.S.C.
+In connection with the Quarterly Report on Form 10-Q of Duolingo, Inc. (the "Company") for the quarter ended March 31, 2024 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Luis von Ahn, President and Chief Executive Officer of the Company, and Matthew Skaruppa, Chief Financial Officer of the Company, each hereby certifies, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:

-- 1. The Report fully complies with the requirements of Section 13(a) or Section 15(d) of the Exchange Act; and - 2.
+- 1. The Report fully complies with the requirements of Section 13(a) or Section 15(d) of the Securities Exchange Act of 1934; and - 2.
 The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Date: May 9, 2023 /s/ Luis von Ahn
+Date: May 8, 2024 /s/ Luis von Ahn